VicenteYago/soil_moisture_dataset/README.md

 14G	./dataset_v0/
 ```

-See exploring_notebook.ipynb to learn about using the data.
+See [exploring_dataset.ipynb](https://github.com/VicenteYago/soil_moisture_dataset/blob/main/exploring_dataset.ipynb) to learn about using the data.